henry-lp/MyDailyWeather/README.md

-# MyDailyWeather
+# Description

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.18.

 Project for course DH2624, building a web using open weather api with Angular framework.

-Init project with `npm install` , then start with `npm start` and visit `http://localhost:4200/` thereafter
+Init project with `npm install` , then start with `npm start` and visit `http://localhost:4200/`

+Features:
+* Show weather based on your current shared location
+* Show weather today and also forecast weather for the next 6 days given a search location
+* Can register and login to save locations in watchlists for later displays to study in your personal profile.

 ## Basic contribution rule